-Bayern München’s domination in the Bundesliga cannot be ignored.
+Bayern Munich’s domination in the Bundesliga cannot be ignored.
 They’ve won the league for the last nine years and seem to have a habit of purchasing the best players from their Bundesliga rivals.

 Bayern’s two big-money summer signings were from the team who came second in the Bundesliga last season.
-They purchased centre back Dayot Upamecano and Marcel Sabitzer from RB Leipzig for a combined £51.75m.
+They purchased centre back Dayot Upamecano and Marcel Sabitzer from RB Leipzig for a combined £51.75 million.

-Bayern München have a transfer budget of £99m and a wage budget of £411,000.
+Bayern Munich have a transfer budget of £99 million and a wage budget of £411,000.
 With an already loaded squad, the transfer budget may be best utilised for replacing ageing stars.

-Bayern München are stacked with stars on FIFA 22, led by world-class forward Robert Lewandowski (OVR 92).
+The German Giants are stacked with stars on FIFA 22, led by world-class forward Robert Lewandowski (OVR 92).
 The Polish international scored 48 goals in 40 games last season and has been in outstanding form over the last couple of seasons.
-Goalkeeper Manuel Neuer joins Lewandowski with a 90+ rating and Dayot Upamecano and Joshua Kimmich both have a potential rating of 90.
+Goalkeeper Manuel Neuer joins Lewandowski with a 90-plus rating and Dayot Upamecano and Joshua Kimmich both have a potential rating of 90.